astDeniss/telia_test/README.md

 ## Project setup with Docker

+1. Clone this repository

-1. Build the Docker image
+2. Build the Docker image

 ```